esperco/front-end-challenge/README.md

   how that guest will pay to be irrelevant.

 Using this repository as base, please help Mr. Boggins develop the front-end for his app.
-We esimate that this would some familiar with Typescript and React no more than 6 hours to complete.
+We estimate that this would take someone familiar with Typescript and React no more than 6 hours to complete.

 Rules
 -----